emmamglass/ProbioticsAndWomensHealth/README.md

 - Output descriptions
 - Dependencies

-## Key Findings

-1. **Metabolic Clustering**: Commensals, pathogens, and probiotics show distinct metabolic phenotypes in flux space
-2. **Inhibitory Mechanisms**: Vaginal commensals can be classified as inhibitory, moderate, or uninhibitory based on their effect on *G. vaginalis* growth
-3. **Metabolite Correlations**: D-lactic acid concentration correlates with growth inhibition
-4. **pH Effects**: Lower pH is associated with inhibitory phenotypes

 ## Citation

 If you use this repository, please cite the associated publication (if available) or acknowledge the authors.